11 Kitchen Renovation Mistakes to Avoid

 Sage advice.

-Planning ahead solves all these problems.
+Planning solves all these problems.

 Remember, construction should be broken down into four equal parts: design, scheduling, construction, and closeout.